wpugph/Fast-Responsive-BootStrapFast-WP-Starter-theme/readme.txt

 == Description ==

 This is a fast lightweight and minimalistic theme based from Underscores utilizing Bootstrap Responsive grid.

-For more information about this theme, please visit: https://carl.alber2.com/theme/bootstrapfast

 == Installation ==